stanley-fork/ragit/docs/chunks.md

 ## Chunk Files

 You can see the term `chunk_file` in the source code.
 Chunks have to be stored somewhere in the disk.
 It's not a good idea to create a file for each chunk.
 So, multiple chunks are stored in a file, in a json format.
 We call the files `chunk_file`.
 You can find chunk files in `.ragit/chunks` directory.
 There, you'll find two different files with the same name but different extensions: `.chunks` and `.tfidf`. `.chunks` file stores the actual data, and `.tfidf` stores index for tfidf scores.
-Both files must have the same chunks, in the same order.
+Both files must have the same chunks, in the same order. `.tfidf` files are lazily generated, meaning that a file may or may not exist.
+But you don't have to care about it at all!
+Ragit is smart enough to manage `.tfidf` files unnoticeably.

 `.tfidf` files are always compressed, and `.chunks` files are compressed depending on its size.
 You can configure the size threshold and compression level.

-The name of each chunk file is an xor-ed value of all the chunks a file has.
+The name of each chunk file is an xor-ed value of all the chunks' uids a file has.
 It complicates the code (it has to rename a chunk file everytime a chunk is added/removed), but is useful in some cases.
 For example, one can compare 2 different knowledge-bases and easily see which chunks they have in common.

 ## Chunk Index